bewillcott/bewsoftware-mdj-cli/src/main/resources/docs/jar/README.txt

 http://localhost:<port>

-The port number will be found in the dialog box, that will also have a button to stop the server.
+The port number will be found in the dialog box that will also have a button to stop the server.
 You can start and stop the server as many times as you want/need.
 The only limit, is it has been set to use a port in the range: 9000 - 9010 (inclusive).